Nothing

 #' @description

-#' The function evaluates Copy number variations that include gain and deletions as boundaries based on unique lesion start and end positions.
-This analysis is lesion type specific and covers the entire genome.
+#' This function evaluates copy number variations (CNVs), specifically gains and deletions, using unique lesion start and end positions to define genomic boundaries.
+The analysis is lesion-type specific and spans the entire genome.

 #'